 From the outset the ResCom has maintained a comprehensive information disclosure to all creditors which is done at the Bank's own initiative and without any legal obligations.
 The Creditor Management team is responsible for relations with creditors and, in addition to do so, has supervised communications with the Informal Creditors' Committee ("ICC").
-Further information regarding communication with creditors and the ICC can be found in chapter 4.7 Communication with creditors.
+Further information regarding communication with creditors and the ICC can be found in chapter 4.8 Communication with creditors.

-The team manages the relationship with Morgan Stanley, the Bank's financial advisor, and is involved in their main projects, including the capitalization agreement on Arion Bank with the Ministry of Finance and the restructuring of the Bank.
+The team manages the relationship with Morgan Stanley, the Bank's financial advisor, and is involved in their main projects, including the capitalisation of Arion Bank and the overall restructuring of the Bank.